SamuraiDangyo/SamuraiDangyo.github.io/index.md

 - make() + unmake()
 - Object oriented.
 No globals
 - XBoard protocol
-- Source code.
-Never available to limit copypaste-culture
 - Bug free movegenerator
 - Written to be easily adapted to other variants
+- Source code never available not to get plagued by copypaste-bois

 ## Background
 I got tired of standard chess and wrote from scratch a new variant engine.